 Much like a small rural town, the Rancho is full of people who have lived there most of their lives and don’t plan to leave.
 Due to zoning laws that allow people to keep horse(s) on their property, along with pleasant tree-lined streets made up of well-manicured homes featuring various architectural styles, Rancho real estate prices are generally comparable to property located above Glenoaks Blvd., with inventory levels always in relative short supply.
 In fact, despite some of the horse-related negative aspects – flys, dust, “bucolic odors” – some non-equestrian owners and would-be owners nonetheless seek to live in the Rancho just for the unique feel and close-knit community atmosphere that pervades the area.
 But for the real horse enthusiast, the size of the “barn,” (size & number of horse stalls); turnout(s); horse keeping amenities; lot size along with proximity and accessibility to riding trails in and around nearby Griffith Park – these are the important factors in buying and living in the Burbank Rancho.
 Of course, the fact that the Los Angeles Equestrian Center is located just up Riverside Drive doesn’t hurt either.

 A more detailed look at the Rancho reveals the term really delineates three neighborhoods – all with the common thread of zoning allowing owners to keep horses on their property.
 All three neighborhoods are in proximity to Riverside Drive, with the “main” Rancho neighborhood running south of Alameda Avenue all the way to Valleyheart Drive, and from Mariposa Street on the east, to the western border portion of the Walt Disney property at Keystone Street.
 The “second” part of the Rancho then resumes south of Riverside Dr. to Valleyheart and includes the streets Gaylord, Niagara and Fairview.
-The third part of the Rancho is closer to Burbank’s border with Glendale and consists of the streets Valencia Avenue, Spazier Avenue, Elm Avenue, Lutge Avenue, Linden Avenue & Chavez Street – all south of Alameda Avenue and sandwiched between Main Street and Victory Blvd.
+The third part of the Rancho is closer to Burbank’s border with Glendale and consists of the streets Valencia Avenue, Spazier Avenue, Elm Avenue, Lutge Avenue, Linden Avenue & Chavez Street – all south of Alameda Avenue (with the exception of Valencia) and sandwiched between Main Street and Victory Blvd.

 Magnolia Park & The Chandler Bikeway

 In an age of big-box stores and chain restaurants, Magnolia Park offers shoppers and diners the fast-disappearing commodity of “Mom & Pop” stores with a variety of products and services ranging from the mundane to the very eclectic.
 From antiques, furniture and vintage clothing to pastries and flowers, the quaint, tree-lined boulevard has a small-town appeal that attracts people to the area.
 Bordered by West Verdugo Avenue to the south and Chandler Boulevard to the north, Magnolia Park is home to new and longtime businesses alike, with many antique and vintage clothing shops dotting the street.
-Businesses come and go, but the area has maintained its charm with independently owned shops such as, Victorian Rose, White Elephant, Hubba Bubba, and a relative newcomer, It’s a Wrap, which sells vintage clothing and accessories, much of which was used in television and film productions.
+Businesses come and go, but the area has maintained its charm with independently owned shops such as, White Elephant, Hubba Bubba, 8-Ball , It’s a Wrap, which sells vintage clothing and accessories, much of which was used in television and film productions.

 For those seeking to satisfy their hunger pangs, Magnolia Park offers a wide variety of choice.
 Some favorites include, a Burbank institution, Monte Carlo Deli and Pinocchio Restaurant, where you’re guaranteed to get a lot of good, authentic Italian food for not a lot of money.
 The same could be said for Bella Vista (great pizza), Urban Eats, Tequilas Bar & Grill, and Full of Life, which includes a restaurant in addition to offering a wide variety of vitamins, nutritional supplements and fresh produce.
 Although offering a limited food menu, Tin Horn Flats is a long time Burbank watering hole and famous hang out for Chicago sports fans, especially football fans of “Da Bears!”

 Newer shops and eateries have also contributed to the development of Magnolia Park.
-With less than two years in its second location, Porto’s Bakery generates the most daily foot traffic on Hollywood Way and Magnolia, arguably the “hub” or central point of Magnolia Park.
+The wildly popular Porto’s Bakery generates the most daily foot traffic on Hollywood Way and Magnolia, arguably the “hub” or central point of Magnolia Park.
 The tremendously successful bakery which also has a location in Glendale, allows patrons to eat in or take out and features a wide variety of Cuban baked goods, soups and specialty items.
 But the increase in foot traffic to eateries such as Porto’s has also caused parking shortages.
 And according to both city officials and merchants alike, parking is the No. 1 challenge to insuring Magnolia Park’s continued success.
 As a means of relieving the parking crunch, the Magnolia Park Business Improvement District made an agreement with Burbank Community Church to share its parking lot when there are no church services being held.
 The lot, which is behind the church between the streets California and Ontario, was also improved with new surface and landscaping upgrades, all paid for by the city of Burbank.
 Along with parking, the business improvement district plans to continue in its efforts to beautify the area by adding flower baskets hanging from lampposts, signage and more landscaping – all contributing towards its long term goal of establishing a “visual identity” for Magnolia Park.
 For more information on Magnolia Park future plans, merchants and upcoming events, go to www.magnoliaparkburbank.org

 Magnolia Park is one of the more sought after neighborhoods for residential housing in the “flats” of Burbank.
 Some people use the term “Magnolia Park” loosely, with some associating it with the commercial shopping area in proximity to Hollywood Way.
 But when talking homes, the designation generally refers to streets that run south of Magnolia Boulevard to Verdugo Avenue, and from Clybourn to the west, to Mariposa (or Glenwood Place) to the east.
-Like the Hillside area, much of the housing stock in Magnolia Park was built in the ’40’s and ‘50’s, with original homes ranging in size from 900 up to 1,500 sq. ft. on 50×135 or 6,750 sq. ft. lots.
-Many of those original homes have been expanded to over 2,000 sq. ft., with the growth trend continuing during the recent “real estate boom” years of 2001 through 2006 that saw homeowners and custom home contractors building homes over 3,000 sq. ft.
+Like the Hillside area, much of the housing stock in Magnolia Park was built in the ’40’s and ’50’s, with original homes ranging in size from 900 up to 1,500 sq. ft. on 50×135 or 6,750 sq. ft. lots.
+Many of those original homes have been expanded to over 2,000 sq. ft., with the growth trend continuing during the “real estate boom” years of 2001 through 2006 that saw homeowners and custom home contractors building homes over 3,000 sq. ft.
 But like many neighborhoods in Southern California, some of this “McMansion” construction has resulted in adjacent neighbors feeling their property rights were being infringed upon, with massive neighboring structures now towering over their “original” little Burbank bungalows.
 In an effort to strike a balance between homeowners who want to maximize their Burbank real estate, versus those who do not have the financial means and/or are content to remain “small,” the city of Burbank invoked a “Mansionization” ordinance in 2005.
 The ordinance places limits on the height of new construction and additions, as well as prescribing new setback and lot coverage requirements.
 For more details, go to: www.burbankca.org/planning

 Since its 2004 opening, the Chandler Blvd.
 Bikeway has provided Burbank residents with an area to go running, ride bikes, walk their dogs and just enjoy the outdoors.
 The two-mile paved median, which runs down Chandler Boulevard between Mariposa Street and Clybourn Avenue, is lined with grass, blooming landscaping and has two small bronze sculpture gardens, part of the city’s “Art in Public Places” program.
 In the evenings, especially during Burbank’s hot summer months, the strip draws many residents looking for exercise, as well as social interaction.
 It’s a far cry from the weed filled, out of service stretch of railroad tracks it used to be.
 And it certainly hasn’t hurt the real estate values of some of Burbank’s smallest parcels.
 Many lots on both sides of Chandler are characterized as “half lots” (alluding to the 25 ft. wide frontage which is half the size of a common 50 ft. wide Burbank lot).
 Many of these properties have seen significant appreciation due to having a “front row seat” on all the new improvements and activity on the Chandler Bikeway.